 Rich History Dating Back 5,000 Years

-The Estates of Judith’s Fancy has an interesting and varied history dating back to 2500 B.C.
+The area now known as the Estates of Judith’s Fancy has an interesting and varied history dating back to 2500 B.C.
 The Estates of Judith’s Fancy forms the east side of the Salt River Bay National Historical Park and Ecological Preserve.
-Over 100 years of archeological investigations have demonstrated that the Salt River area was the focus of the most extensive and intensive prehistoric occupation in the U.S. Virgin Islands and was the center for one of the largest of the Carib Indian settlements.
-Many artifacts have been found in private plots in Judith’s Fancy.
+Over 100 years of archeological investigations have demonstrated that the Salt River area was the focus of the most extensive and intensive prehistoric occupation in the U.S. Virgin Islands and was the center for one of the largest Indigenous Caribbean people’s settlements.
+Many artifacts dating back to that time have been found in private plots in Judith’s Fancy.

-Judith’s Fancy’s European history began on November 14, 1493, with what is considered as the first recorded conflict between Europeans and Native Americans.
+Judith Fancy’s European history began on November 14, 1493, with what is considered as the first recorded conflict between Europeans and Native Americans.
 Christopher Columbus, sailing on his second voyage to the New World with a fleet of seventeen ships, dropped anchor at the entrance to what is now called Salt River Bay, on the western side of Judith’s Fancy.
-Columbus sent a landing party in a longboat to capture some of the inhabitants so that they might speak with them.
-On their way back to the ship from the shore, with a group of women and children who were enslaved Taino taken from a Carib village, they encountered a canoe with native Caribs and a fierce battle took place, after which the Spanish succeeded in returning to their ship.
+Columbus sent a landing party in a long-boat to capture some of the inhabitants.
+On their way back to the ship from the shore with a group of women and children held as captives, they encountered a canoe filled with the people they thought were “Caribs,” and a fierce battle took place.
+After killing several indigenous people, and suffering one casualty among their own ranks due to an arrow fired in self-defense by those in the canoe, the Spanish returned to their ship with the captives.
 Christopher Columbus named the island Santa Cruz, which is Spanish for “Holy Cross.”

 Site of a Former Sugar Plantation